YTread Logo

 fox body mustang everything you need to know up to speed

-Thanks to each of you who have subscribed to our YouTube channel.
-To commemorate this moment, we are making a special edition of the three million subscriber sticker.
+Let's ride! (electricity crackles) (old video game music) Oh, hello, I'm glad you're here.
+Donut just surpassed three million subscribers.
+Thank you to each and every one of you who have subscribed to our YouTube channel.
+To commemorate this moment we are making a special edition sticker of three million subscribers.
 It will only be available for the next 72 hours, it is proof that you were here with us at this moment.
-If you're in 78 hours, sorry buddy, you're late for the game.
-This is for you, we have no plans to stop anytime soon, now back to work.
-This is how we make videos.
-Back when we caught up with the Mustang, we gave the Fox
+If you come in 78 hours, sorry buddy, you're late to the game.
+This is for you, we have no plans to stop anytime soon, now let's get back to work.

 fox body mustang everything you need to know up to speed